Activiti/activiti-cloud/activiti-cloud-services-query/README.md

 # Query Service

 This service provides querying capabilities.
 It is distinct from the run-time API which is used to perform actions on engine items.
-This implementation contains REST endpoints and GraphQL.
+This implementation contains REST endpoints.

 ## REST API Approach